 - BEFORE THANKSGIVING – deadline for requesting teacher recommendations from selected instructors for regular decision applications.
 (This may be done well before this date; students should seek college advisor’s input in making these selections.)

 - Early December – Deadline for submitting ALL Secondary School Report forms to the College Office.

 - December 1, December 15 – Application deadlines for some universities and colleges.
 (Pay attention to special scholarship deadlines!)

 - December SAT Administration at Linden Hall

 - Late December - Application deadlines for some colleges and universities.

-- Regular Decision Application deadlines for most colleges and universities is January.
-(Most common dates are January 1 and January 15.)
-Students should check specific application requirements carefully to determine the deadlines for their prospective schools.
+- The most common Regular Decision Application deadlines for most colleges and universities are January 1 and January 15.
+Students should carefully check the specific application deadlines for their prospective schools.

-- If applying for financial aid, January 1st is the earliest date to begin the FAFSA paperwork.
-This date is changing for the 2016-2017 (and later) years due to the prior-prior process.
+- If applying for financial aid, October 1 is the earliest date to begin the FAFSA paperwork.
 See https://fafsa.ed.gov for more information.

 - Decisions reached by colleges; colleges begin to communicate these decisions to students.

-- By early April, all application decisions should reach students.
+- By early April, students should have all application decisions from the colleges they applied to.

-- Students re-visit colleges to determine final choice for matriculation.
+- Students may choose to re-visit colleges to determine their final choice for matriculation.

-- May 1, 2014 – Universal reply date for final college choice.
-Students must submit a matriculation deposit reserving a space at only ONE school.
-(Some schools do not require a monetary deposit; instead, they request a simple pledge to attend.
-We view this pledge as the same level of commitment as provided by a monetary deposit.)
+- May 1 is the universal reply date for a student's final college choice.
+Most schools require a matriculation deposit to reserve a space.
+Some schools do not require a monetary deposit; instead, they request a simple pledge to attend.
+We view this pledge as the same level of commitment as a monetary deposit.

 - Waitlist students stay in contact with colleges and universities regarding their candidacy.
 (Colleges will try to select all students from the waitlist as early as their procedures allow; these schools will inform students about their status throughout the summer.)